 They adopt two criteria: the degree of integration of the business, and the level of area (geographical) differentiation.

 Unsurprisingly, they found that MNCs that were high on both (high-high) tended to adopt a matrix structure.
-They propose that a matrix allows organisations to pursue dual strategies, and hence dual reporting.
+They propose that a matrix allows organizations to pursue dual strategies, and hence dual reporting.

 BUT: we can also ask if the matrix can be found in other quadrants (not high on both).